 Although the parish of Thurnby and Bushby runs northward to meet Scraptoft parish at Thurnby Brook, the development around Pulford Drive straddles both parishes meaning that the border is indistinguishable.
 The core of Thurnby village lies to the south of the A47 with the majority of the Thurnby and Bushby Conservation Area lying to the south of the A47, along the upper slopes of the Bushby Brook valley.
 The parish's more recent development lies between Station Lane and Pulford Drive and on the eastern edge of Bushby at Wadkins Way.
-Planning permission for the development of 128 dwellings off Pulford Drive (south of the brook) was allowed on appeal in 2012 and the first completions on site are due at the end 2014 or early 2015.
-The adjacent site (north of the brook in Scraptoft parish) has recently received outline planning permission for 130 dwellings.
-In addition, while still subject to a s106 agreement, permission has been granted for a further 275 dwellings at land off Uppingham Road (Charity Farm, to the north of the A47), as referred to below.
+Planning permission for the development of 128 dwellings off Pulford Drive (south of the brook) was allowed on appeal in 2012 and the first completions on site are due end 2014/early 2015.
+The adjacent site (north of the brook) which is in Scraptoft parish has recently received outline planning permission for 130 dwellings.

-The long standing Green Wedge designation to the west and south of Thurnby has helped to protect the character of the Conservation Area and prevented coalescence with Evington and consequently the City of Leicester to the west.
-The importance of this is evident when approaching Thurnby from the west, where views of the sections of the green wedge to the north and south of the A47, clearly demark the parish from the City of Leicester.
-The view of Thurnby when approaching from the south is also particularly important as it takes in the relatively steep Bushby Brook valley slopes.
+The long standing Green Wedge designation to the west and south of Thurnby has helped to protect the character of the Conservation Area and prevented coalescence with Evington to the west.
+The view of Thurnby when approaching from the south is particularly important as it takes in the relatively steep Bushby Brook valley slopes.
 Similarly to the north of the parish, the undeveloped northern slopes of the Thurnby Brook Valley are distinctive and play an increasingly important role in preventing complete coalescence between the two parts of the built up area, given that the lower ground north and south of the brook now has planning permission for residential development.